PAPIsdotio/europe/sponsorship-agreement.md

 Payment options:

-- A discount of £250 will be given for payments made by credit card on the Form.
+- A fee of 250 GBP will be added for payments NOT made by credit card on the Form.
-- Payment can also be sent by eletronic bank transfer, which should include the invoice number in reference.
+- Payment can also be sent by eletronic bank transfer (250 GBP more expensive comparing to the paymant done by credit card), which should include the invoice number in reference.
   - Bank details are:
     - IBAN: FR76 1333 5003 0108 0015 6404 918
     - BIC: CEPAFRPP333